 4. In the 17th century, the land on which Verdmont was later built belonged to William Sayle who left Bermuda to become the first governor of South Carolina.
 John Dickinson who purchased the property and built Verdmont was a shipowner and was speaker of the House of Assembly from 1707 to 1710.

-5. Locals and visitors to the island are encouraged to visit Verdmont for a guided tour.
+5. Verdmont tours are back!
+Locals and visitors to the island are encouraged to visit Verdmont for a guided tour.
 Tours can be modified to accommodate any interest, whether it be about the people who lived and worked in the historic house or the collection of antiques and architecture that make Verdmont unique.
-Verdmont is open to the public between 11:00a.m. and 2:00p.m. on Wednesdays and Thursdays and between 10:00a.m. and 2:00p.m. on Fridays.
-There is an entry fee of $5.00 for adults and $2.00 for children.
+Verdmont is open to the public every Friday and every other Saturday for their Rediscover Verdmont Tour.

 Verdmont is located at 6 Verdmont Lane, off Collector’s Hill in Smith’s Parish.
 To learn more about Verdmont, click here!